In situ resource utilization: Mars

 The proposed 2001 Mars Surveyor lander was to demonstrate manufacture of oxygen from the atmosphere of Mars, and test solar cell technologies and methods of mitigating the effect of Martian dust on the power systems, but the project was cancelled.
-The Mars 2020 rover mission includes an ISRU technology demonstrator (the Mars Oxygen ISRU Experiment) that will extract CO_{2} from the atmosphere and produce O_{2}.
+The Mars 2020 rover mission included an ISRU technology demonstrator (the Mars Oxygen ISRU Experiment) that extracted CO_{2} from the atmosphere and successfully produced 5.37 grams of O_{2} over an hour.

 It has been suggested that buildings on Mars could be made from basalt as it has good insulating properties.
 An underground structure of this type would be able to protect life forms against radiation exposure.

 All of the resources required to make plastics exist on Mars.
 Many of these complex reactions are able to be completed from the gases harvested from the martian atmosphere.
 Traces of free oxygen, carbon monoxide, water and methane are all known to exist.
 Hydrogen and oxygen can be made by the electrolysis of water, carbon monoxide and oxygen by the electrolysis of carbon dioxide and methane by the Sabatier reaction of carbon dioxide and hydrogen.
 These basic reactions provide the building blocks for more complex reaction series which are able to make plastics.
 Ethylene is used to make plastics such as polyethylene and polypropylene and can be made from carbon monoxide and hydrogen:

 2CO + 4H_{2} → C_{2}H_{4} + 2H_{2}O.